systechafrica/MSS-Documentation/docs/src/videotutorials/schemeSetup.md

 ---
-title: Scheme Setup Module Tutorials
+title: Scheme Setup Processes
 ---

-# Scheme Setup Module Tutorials
+### Scheme Setup rocesses

 This categories of videos shows how different configurations and processes are done in the fundMaster Admin panel: